Medicine Overview of Ziblok Tablet

 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

-Ziblok 50mg Tablet is probably usafe to use during lactation+more
+Ziblok 50mg Tablet is probably unsafe to use during lactatio+more

 Ziblok 50mg Tablet may make you feel dizzy, sleepy, tired, o+more